 Structure of ZK-Rollups

 The typical ZK-rollup is built on top of Ethereum, held fast by two on-chain smart contracts: the “main” contract and a verifier contract.
 These contracts act like anchors and are responsible for several functions.
 The main contract stores rollup blocks, monitors the blockchain's state and tracks fund deposits/withdrawals.
-The verifier contract, on the other hand, authenticates the zero-knowledge proofs submitted to Ethereum, the base layer.
+The verifier contract, on the other hand, authenticates the zero-knowledge proofs submitted to the Ethereum mainnet.

 An off-chain virtual machine occupies the second layer of a typical ZK-rollup.
 As mentioned earlier, ZK-rollups complete transactions in an off-chain environment that does not depend on Ethereum.
 The off-chain environment is called an off-chain virtual machine, which serves as Layer-2 and is the primary factor that improves scalability and throughput.
 ZK-rollups process batches of transactions using this off-chain virtual machine and post a validity proof on-chain to validate their activities.

 These types of rollups operate as hybrids, working off-chain but leaning on Ethereum for several things.
 Firstly, they derive their security from Ethereum since the network enforces the correctness of every update on the ZK-rollup's state and confirms that the data that explains these updates is available.
 Also, they publish compressed transaction data to Ethereum, while the network operates as a settlement layer for the ZK-rollup and helps resist censorship.